my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 \end{align*}
 $$

-It repsents a transformation from condictional to unconditional expectaion.
+It represents a transformation from conditional to unconditional expectation.
 The expected value (this expectation is with respect to  $X$) of the conditional expectation of $Y$ given $X$ is the expected value of $Y$.

-LIE is also calld the *law of total expectation*, which can be derived from the *law of total probability*.
+LIE is also called the *law of total expectation*, which can be derived from the *law of total probability*.
 We will see this in what follows.
 LIE is also referred to as "Adam’s Law."

 ___